UEA Broad: Creation

+Wildlife

-The Broad is particularly well known for its bird life with great crested grebes being a common sight; other birds include kingfishers, herons, swans, sedge warblers and cuckoos.
+The Broad is particularly well known for its bird life, with great crested grebes, kingfishers, herons, swans, sedge warblers and cuckoos a common sight.

+It is also well stocked with carp and commonly used for fishing with platforms positioned at regular intervals round the edge.

+Non-native terrapins have also been spotted at the edge of the water.

+Amenities

 While in the past the lake was used for windsurfing by university students, health and safety concerns have put an end to this practice.

+Fishing and viewing platforms are located around the edges of the Broad, along with several pieces from the nearby Sainsbury Centre for Visual Arts's Sculpture Park.

-The Broad is well stocked with carp and commonly used for fishing with platforms positioned at regular intervals round the edge.
-The length of the lake on the northern side also plays host to several barbeque stands available for use by students and staff of the university.
+The length of the lake on the northern side hosts several barbeque stands available for use by students and staff of the university.
 The favoured one lies next to a sandy area of the shoreline often known as “The Beach”, where seagulls and ducks often congregate to be fed.